We're open & ready to help! Get started without leaving home. Learn More

 Close up of four social security cards on top of $100 bills

-Has your supplemental security income claim been denied?
-Attorney Bill LaTour is here to help navigate the SSI application and appeal processes.
-Contact us today for a free case evaluation.
+Dr. Bill LaTour is here to help navigate the SSI application and appeal processes.
+Contact our Palm Desert Supplemental Security Income lawyer today for a free case evaluation.

 Get Your FREE Case Evaluation